Shark Vertex Pro Lightweight Review

 Filtration & Suction

-Some vacuums can overcome low suction and remain competitive through outstanding cleaner head design — like this model — but others struggle, resulting in a cascade of metrics and tests that can help illuminate how a vacuum might work in homes.
+Like this model, some vacuums can overcome low suction and remain competitive through outstanding cleaner head design.
+However, others struggle, resulting in a cascade of metrics and tests that can help illuminate how a vacuum might work in homes.
 Let's take a closer look.

 Filtration